 2.A.112 The KX Blood-group Antigen (KXA) Family

 McLeod syndrome is an X-linked human disorder characterized by abnormalities in the neuromuscular and hematopoetic systems.
 The KX blood group antigen mRNA expression pattern correlates with the McLeod phenotype.
 The KX gene codes for a novel protein with characteristics of membrane transporters.
 The protein has been proposed to be a Na+ -dependent neutral amine and/or oligopeptide transporter.
-It is predicted to be 444 amino acyl residues in length and exhibits 10 putative transmembrane α-helical segments (Ho et al. 1994).
+It is predicted to be 444 amino acyl residues in length and exhibits 10 putative TMSs (Ho et al. 1994).
 The protein has distant homologues in animals such as Ciona intestinalis (P91583; TC# 2.A.112.1.18).
+The McLeod phenotype is derived from various forms of XK gene defects that result in the absence of the XK protein, and is defined hematologically by the absence of Kx antigen, weakening of Kell system antigens, and red cell acanthocytosis (Peng et al. 2007).
+Several of these proteins are Phosphatidyl serine flippases (from the cytoplasmic side of the membrane to the external side).

 Two covalently linked proteins, Kell and XK, constitute the Kell blood group system.
 Kell, a 93-Kd type II glycoprotein, is highly polymorphic and carries all but 1 of the known Kell antigens, and XK, which traverses the membrane 10 times, carries a single antigen, the ubiquitous Kx.
 The Kell/XK complex is not limited to erythroid tissues and may have multiple physiological roles.
 Absence of XK is associated with abnormal red cell morphology and late-onset forms of nerve and muscle abnormalities, whereas the other protein component, Kell, is an enzyme whose principal known function is the production of a potent bioactive peptide, ET-3 (Lee et al. 2000).